eduvpn/eduvpn-common/docs/index.md

 ### Testing

-To tesst wrappers, issue the following command in a shell (you will need compilers for all wrappers if you do this):
+To test the wrappers, issue the following command in a shell (you will need compilers for all wrappers if you do this):

 ```shell
 make test-wrappers